CHAPTER 71: INTRODUCTION TO THE SECULAR CANTATAS.

 There are a few cantatas that have not warranted essays in this section.
 C 194, an organ consecration cantata (itself a probable paraphrase of an earlier work) was reused as a part of the first Leipzig cycle and discussion about it may be found in chapter 61, vol 1.
 Only the soprano part has survived from C 216, too little upon which to base an analytical essay (although a complete version of one of the arias may be found in C 204).
 C 210a has suffered a similar fate and other of works now known not to be authentic, have been omitted.
 Brief comments on C 30a are to be found in the essay on C 30, chapter 52 of volume 3.

 With a few exceptions, the secular cantatas are not performed as often as they should be.
-One reason may relate to finance and the number of musicians required.
-But it is equally possible that conductors may feel that listeners are not best served when key movements are recognized from other contexts and appear to have been wrenched from them.
+One reason may relate to finance and the number of musicians which some of them require.
+But it is equally possible that conductors may feel that listeners are not best served when favourite movements appear unexpectedly, seemingly wrenched from better known contexts.
 The fact that Cs 202 and 212 require only a few performers, may in part, account for their popularity; but if this is the case, why not Cs 203, 204 and 209?
 It may be that listeners who know and love the Christmas Oratorio and Bm Mass (or even the first and third Brandenburg Concerti) may find it disconcerting to discover familiar movements cropping up in, amongst other works, Cs 213, 214, 215 or 207.

 But to hear these arias and choruses in other and, on occasions, their original settings is to bring a different perspective to the individual cantatas, to the composer and the wider canon.
 In any case, movements are seldom transplanted unaltered and the changes often provide one with a different viewpoint.
 For serious students, the practical adaption of such movements and the attention Bach gave to the details of paraphrase provides them with many opportunities of learning.